SEBK4C/BootableLlama/README.md

 This project is provided as-is under the MIT License.
 Contributions are welcome - please feel free to submit issues or pull requests to improve the scripts or documentation.

 ---

-With these tools and instructions, you should be able to create a bootable llamafile that runs directly on hardware without an operating system.
-Remember that running in metal mode has limitations, but it demonstrates the impressive capabilities of Cosmopolitan libc and the portability of llamafile.